mdsmart36/brello-night-class/README.md

 1. Users will be able to register for Brello.
 2. User will be able to rename their own board at will.
-2. Every user will be equiped a board on registration.
+3. Every user will be equiped a board on registration.
-3. Boards will consist of draggable lists with editable titles.
 4. User will be able to add an unlimited number of lists on their board.
 5. User will be able to create cards with descriptions and titles.
 6. User will be able to add an unlimited number of cards on any given list.